 They wrote new papers.
-Agreeing the girl was worth twenty pieces of eight considering the number of years ahead of her and reducing the balance by \three hogshead of tobacco or fifteen English pounds-the latter preferred.
+Agreeing that the girl was worth twenty pieces of eight, considering the number of years ahead of her and reducing the balance by three hogsheads of tobacco or fifteen English pounds, the latter preferred.
 The tension lifted, visibly so on D'Ortega's face.
-Eager to get away and renourish his good opinion of himself, he said hurried goodbyes to Mrs. D'Ortega, the two boys and their father.
+Eager to get away and re-nourish his good opinion of himself, Jacob said about hurried goodbyes to Mrs. D'Ortega, the two boys and their father.
 On his way to the narrow track, he turned Regina around, waved at the couple and once again, in spite of himself, envied the house, the gate, the fence.
-For the first time he had bested-face to face-a nobleman.
-Out-nobeled him in fact and realized, not for the first time, that only things, not bloodlines or character, separated them.
+For the first time he had not tricked, not flattered, not manipulated, but gone head to head with rich gentry.
+And realized, not for the first time, that only things, not bloodlines or character separated them.
 So mighten it be nice to have such a fence to enclose the headstones in his own meadow?
 And one day, not too far away, to build a house that size on his own property?
-On that rise, in back with a better prospect of the hills.
-Not as ornate, as D'Ortega's.
-None of that pagan excess, of course.
-But fair.
-Nor would it be compromised as was Bliss.
-Access to free labor made D'Ortega's leisurely life possible.
-Without a shipload of enslaved Angolans he would not be merely in debt; he would be eating from his palm instead of silver plate and sleeping in the wilds of Africa rather than a four post bed.
-Jacob Vaark sneered at wealth dependent on a captured work force that required more force to maintain.
-Thin as they were, the dregs of his kind of Protestantism-church of England rather than the brutal Mather-recoiled at whips, metal, and armed overseers.
-He was determined to prove that his own industry and skill could amass the fortune, the station D'Ortega claimed without trading his conscience for coin.
+On that rise, in back with a better prospect of the hills and the valley between them.
+Not as ornate as D'Ortega's.
+None of that pagan excess, of course, but fair.
+Nor would it be compromised as Bliss was.
+Access to a fleet of free labor made D'Ortega's leisurely life possible.
+Without a ship load of enslaved Angolans he would not be merely in debt; he would be eating from his palm instead of porcelain and sleeping in the wilds of Africa rather than a four post bed.
+Jacob sneered at wealth dependent on a captured work force that required more force to maintain.
+This as they were, the dregs of his kind of Protestantism-church of England not the brutal Mather-recoiled at whips, chains and armed overseers.
+He was determined to prove that his own industry could amass the fortune, the station D'Ortega claimed without trading his conscience for coin.
 He tapped Regina to a faster pace.
 The sun was low; the air cooler.
-He was in a hurry to get back in to Virginia, its shore and to Pursey's tavern before night, sleep in a bed if they weren't all packed three or four abreast, otherwise he would join the other patrons and curl on any surface.
+He was in a hurry to get back into Virginia, its shore, and to Pursey's tavern before night, sleep in a bed if they weren't all packed three or four abreast.
+Otherwise he would join the other patrons and curl on any surface.
 But first he would have one, perhaps two, drafts of ale, its bitter, clear taste critical to eliminating the sweetish rot of vice and ruined tobacco that seemed to coat his tongue.
-Jacob returned Regina to the hostler, paid him and strolled to the wharf and Pursey's Tavern.
+Jacob returned Regina to the hostler, paid him and strolled to the wharf and Pursey's tavern.
 On the way he saw a man beating a horse to its knees.
-Before he could open his mouth to shout, disgusted sailors pulled the man away and let him feel his own knees in mud.
-Pursey's Tavern was closed, as he should have known, so he went to the one always open on Sunday.
-Rough, illegal and catering to hard boys, it nevertheless offered good and plentiful food.
+Before he could open his mouth to shout, rowdy sailors pulled the man away and let him feel his own knees in mud.
+Pursey's was closed, as he should have known, so he went to the one always open on Sunday.
+Rough, illegal and catering to hard boys, it nevertheless offered good and plentiful On his second draft insertfr. p.
+37) food. tk Seated at a table cluttered with the remains of earlier meals, he listened to the talk around him, which was all sugar, which was to say, rum.
+Its price and demand becoming greater than tobacco's now that glut was ruining that market.
+The man who seemed to know most about kill-devil, the simple mechanics of its production, its outrageous prices and beneficial effects was holding forth with the authority of a mayor. tk Jacob decided he would look into it.